Site Director Message

 Two weeks of pediatrics are also available to be done at the BC Children’s Hospital in Vancouver for NICU (Intermediate Nursery) experience, with accommodation in a (gorgeous!) basement apartment provided.

-The apartment in Vancouver is typically also available for electives and MSK selectives, making these learning opportunities much more accessible.
+The apartment in Vancouver is typically also available for electives, making these learning opportunities much more accessible.

 What traits do you need as a resident to really appreciate the Chilliwack Site?